corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

      - **Drawbacks**: Risk of aliasing, ISI, and loss of high-frequency details.

 To resolve these trade-offs, this phase focuses on computing the **optimal sampling frequency** that balances efficiency and signal integrity.
-The so called frequency is obtained levegering, the highest frequency of the signal and the Shannon-Nyquist theorem, to determine an efficient sampling rate capable of reconstructing the signal without aliasing or Inter-Symbol Interference (ISI).
-Specifically, the sampling theorem states that it's possible to reconstruct a continue signal by performing a sampling with a frequency higher that 2 * $f_{max}$, eventhough a common engineering practice is to pick $𝑓_{sample}$ = 2.5 * $𝑓_{max}$ for safety margins.
+The so called frequency is obtained leveraging the highest frequency of the signal and the Shannon-Nyquist theorem, to determine an efficient sampling rate capable of reconstructing the signal without aliasing or Inter-Symbol Interference (ISI).
+Specifically, the sampling theorem states that it's possible to reconstruct a continue signal by performing a sampling with a frequency higher that 2 * $f_{max}$, even though a common engineering practice is to pick $𝑓_{sample}$ = 2.5 * $𝑓_{max}$ for safety margins.

 **Program steps**
 1. **Sample at maximum frequency possible for the ESP32**:
           Given the maximum possible sample rate we sample the signal.
 This has the goal to correctly characterize the input signal.
 2. **Compute FFT and apply window**:
-        Calculate the frequency domain signal by apply a optimazed algoritm (Fast Fourier Trasform) that compute the Fourier Trasfomant of the signal.
-Then applies a Hamming window function to reduce the spectral leakage of the signal.
+        Calculate the frequency domain signal by applying an optimazed algorithm (Fast Fourier Trasform) that computes the Fourier Trasfomant of the signal.
+Then apply a Hamming window function to reduce the spectral leakage of the signal.
 4. **Compute the max frequency of the signal**:
      This has been done using the arduinoFFT library to compute the magnitude values of the signal.
 Given then the magnitude of each frequency we can infer what is the maximum one by finding each peak and choicing the one with highest frequency.